By Bill S.

 The group (along with Jessica, who has joined them) are now on the run from the Sombertown police.
 Wanted posters bearing Kris Kringle's likeness are plastered everywhere.
 But Kris has now altered his appearance by growing a heavy beard.
 Tanta Kringle suggests he stop using the family name, and go by his birth name, "Claus".
 (Oddly, nobody wonders whether that's his first or last name.
 I guess he's a one-named celebrity, like Cher.)

 Kris and Jessica are married in the forest, under some stars, on Christmas Eve.
-There's no minister officiating, but they "stood before the Lord", which I guess is enough.
+There's no minister officiating, but they "stood before the Lord", which I guess is enough for a trailer park-style common law marriage.
 Hoping to make the ceremony special by lighting up the trees, Winter prays to Jesus for a little more magic.
 It works.
 (Kids, don't try that at home -- at least not in front of your parents.)

 In order to evade the police force of one little town, the group treks all the way to the North Pole, where Kris decides they should build a new home, and the best toy factory in the world.
 And so they do, although how they accomplished that in such an isolated region remains a mystery.
 (Did the Kringles assemble an entire house with their little hammers?)